mazurowski-lab/DBTex-baseline/README.md

 ## training model
 For training, we offer the notebook **train&evaluate.ipynb**.

+## evaluating model
+We saved our trained models in /work_dirs/breast.
+If you want to evaluate our pretrained checkpoints, you can set the cfg.work_dirs as the pretrained model.

 ## testing model
 For testing, we offer the notebook **generate_test_table.ipynb** to reproduce the testing result dable described in xxx competation paper.